cookiecutter/cookiecutter/docs/advanced/suppressing_prompts.rst

 Basic Example: Using the Defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cookiecutter will pick a default value if used with ``no_input``:
+Cookieninja will pick a default value if used with ``no_input``:

 .. code-block:: python

-    from cookiecutter.main import cookiecutter
+    from cookieninja.main import cookiecutter
     cookiecutter(
         'cookiecutter-django',
         no_input=True,